Saturday, December 31, 2022

 Oceans connect us.

-30. Cooking in the hotel studio in Utqiagvik
+30. Cooking in my hotel studio room in Utqiagvik

 As I was able to cook my own (proper) food in the hotel for my 3 days in total darkness in Utqiagvik, Utqiagvik felt more like home during this second visit.